-A Scottish council has agreed to offer vegan food in all of its nurseries and primary and secondary schools thanks to a challenge from a local mother.
+Scottish council offers vegan food in all nurseries and schools after challenge from mother

 Alexis Kasravi has successfully secured vegan school meals for her five-year-old daughter Mia, leading to all schools in the borough now offering vegan food options.

 When little Mia was in nursery last year, her parents fought for vegan options to be included, which resulted in West Dunbartonshire rolling out a new vegan menu across the borough.

 Alexis said: “I am very happy that my daughter can enjoy the meals she deserves and that other vegan children will automatically be offered this option.

 “Mia is now in primary school and enjoying her food very much, and we don’t have to worry about secondary school battles later either!

 “It’s important for public institutions like schools to cater for vegan pupils, but plant based food can be enjoyed by most people, so it promotes inclusivity, sustainability and good nutrition.”

 When Alexis initially asked Mia’s nursery for vegan meals last year, her request was refused, resulting in neither the nursery nor the parent being able provide Mia’s food.

 She was not able to bring in food for her daughter due to health and cross contamination concerns, which led her to contact The Vegan Society.